Quentin0632/WheatWatchers/README.md

 Commissioned by members of the TRIO research team of the ICube laboratory, our project concerns more specifically the field collection of data (crop images collected by a camera) that should allow the interpretation of satellite images (by training machine learning models).

 The first challenge is to develop a method to evaluate the distance between the photographed object (a fragment of field/crop) and the go-pro camera mounted on a car from which the picture is taken.
 This step aims at assigning to the collected data an exact location (and not the road where the picture was taken).
+We chose to use a stereovision distance assessment method.
+So we needed two go-pro.

 The next step consists in automating the identification of the types of crops and the agricultural practices implemented on these crops from the plantation images.